Swiss stocks - Factors to watch on May 12

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)

-ZURICH May 12 Swiss stocks were expected to open higher on Monday, in line with European markets seen tracking a rally on Wall Street where the Dow Jones Industrial Average ended at a record high, although gains could be limited by tensions in Ukraine.

-The Swiss blue-chip SMI was seen rising 0.2 percent to 8,524 points, according to premarket indications from bank Julius Baer.
+ZURICH May 12 The Swiss blue-chip SMI was seen opening 3.3 percent lower at 9087 points on Tuesday, according to premarket indications by bank Julius Baer .

 COMPANY STATEMENTS